gracehoppercenter/ict/docs/f24/courses/itd110/projects/01ssh_messages.md

 ### Part 3: Reflection

 13. **Write a README:**
-Add a README.md file to your rsa_encryption_activity folder.
+Add a README.md file at this path:

+`practice/encryption/README.md`

 In this file, use Markdown to answer these prompts:
       - What is the difference between symmetric and asymmetric encryption?
       - Explain the steps of the encryption and decryption process
       - Why is it important that you never share your secret key?